 TOE SFRs TOE SFR compliance rationale (Initialization of attributes) AA The evaluator shall check to ensure that the TSS describes mechanisms to generate security attributes which have properties of default values, which are defined in the SFR.
 Resp The descriptions have been provided in the TSS for FMT_MSA.1.
-FMT_MTD.1 (Management of Objective(s): O.ACCESS_CONTROL Summary: TSF data) TSF Data owned by U.NORMAL or associated with Documents or jobs owned by a U.NORMAL None: U.NORMAL doesn't own any TSF Data on the TOE.
+FMT_MTD.1 (Management of Objective(s s): O.ACCESS_CONTROL TSF data) TSF Data o owned by U.NORMAL or associated with Documents or jobs owned by a L None: U.NORMAL doesn't own any TSF Data on the TOE.
 The security attributes associated with Documents or jobs owned by U.NORMAL are covered by FMT_MSA.1.
-List of TSF Data not owned by U.NORMAL the "change Administra ministrator password : For the Device Administrator password, the TOE provides e" operation.
-The change operation allows a U.ADMIN to change the Device tor's password.
+List of TSF Data not owned by U.NORMAL the "ch Admin Device Administrator password: For the Device Administrator password, the TOE provides the "change" operation.
+The change operation allows a U.ADMIN to change the Device Administrator's password.
 This operation is restricted to U.ADMIN.
-For related information, 6 for FIA_PMG_EXT.1.
-Permission set associations (except on the Device Administrator account): For all permisers associations for any external user account, network group, and External Authentication mechanism, the TOE provides the "add, delete, change, and view" management operation.
-These management operations are restricted to U.ADMIN.
-For related information, see for FDP_ACF.1 and TSS for FMT_MSA.1.
-Permission set associations (only on the Device Administrator account): The Device Administrator account is the only internal, built-in account in the evaluated configuration account has the Device Administrator permission set permanently associated with it.
-The management operation provided for the Device Administrator account's permission set association is the "view" operation.
-This can only be performed by a U.ADMIN (included Device Administrator).
-For related information, see the TSS for FDP_ACF.1 and TSS for FMT_MSA.1. ough audit records are TSF Data not owned by U.NORMAL, the TOE does not ability to management audit records.
-List of software, firmware, and related configuration data IPsec CA and identity certificates: For the IPsec CA certificates, the TOE provides the "import and delete" operations through the EWS interface.
+For related information, see the TSS for FIA_PMG_EXT.1.
+Permission set associations (except on the Device Administrator account) : For all set associations for any external user account, network group, and External Authen mechanism, the TOE provides the "add, delete, change, and view" management operations are restricted to U.ADMIN.
+For related information, for FDP_ACF.1 and TSS for FMT_MSA.1.
+Permission set associations (only on the Device Administrator account) : The Device Administrator account is the only internal, built-in account in the evaluated configuration. account has the Device Administrator permission set permanently associated with it.
+The ormanagement operation provided for the Device Administrator account's permission set association is the "view" operation.
+This can only be performed by a U.ADMIN (including Device Administrator).
+For related information, see the TSS for FDP_ACF.1 and TSS for FMT_MSA.1.
+Note: Although audit records are TSF Data not owned by U.NORMAL, the TOE of provide the ability to management audit records.
+List of software, firmware, and related configuration data • vare, firmware, and related configuration data IPsec CA and identity certificates: For the IPsec CA certificates, the TOE provides the "import and delete" operations through the EWS interface.
 The import operation adds a CA certificate to the TOE.
 The delete operation removes the selected CA certificate from the TOE.
 These operations are restricted to U.ADMIN.
 The TOE may contain one or more CA certificates.
 For the IPsec identity certificates, the TOE provides the "import and delete" operations for CA-signed identity certificates through the EWS interface.
 The import operation adds a CA-signed identity certificate to the TOE.
 The delete operation removes the CA-signed identity certificate from the TOE.
 These operations are restricted to U.ADMIN.